TheoreticalEcology/Pichler-et-al-2019/paper/readme.md

 ### Figure S1 <a name="figs1"></a>
 <img src="./Figures/FigS1.svg">
+<figcaption>Figure S1: Unlogged and logged fraction of two trait-trait matches.</figcaption>

 ### Figure S2 <a name="figs1"></a>
 <img src="./Figures/FigS2.svg">
+<figcaption>Figure S2: Predictive comparison of machine learning models for varying network sizes (a-c) and varying observation times (d-f).
+We compared three network sizes (20x50, 50x100, and 100x200 speciesxspecies), for presence-absence plant-pollinator interactions (a, b) and plant-pollinator interaction counts , (c) and three observation times (0.007, 0.0032, 0.12) for presence-absence plant-pollinator interactions (d, e) and plant-pollinator interaction counts (f).
+We used TSS (true skill statistic) and AUC (area under the curve) for estimating predictive performance for presence-absence (a, b, d, e) and Spearman Rho correlation factor for count frequencies (c, f). </figcaption>

 ### Figure S3 <a name="figs1"></a>
 <img src="./Figures/FigS3.svg">
+<figcaption>Figure S3: Averaged true positive rates for causal inferential performance on a 50*100 simulated plant-pollinator network.
+We tested the performance for DNN and BRT on one to four true trait-trait interactions.
+Red line is the averaged mean of true positive rates.
+Results were higher for species presence-absence (a) interactions than for species interaction counts. </figcaption>

 ### Figure S4 <a name="figs1"></a>
 <img src="./Figures/FigS4.svg">
+<figcaption>Figure S4: For estimating the predictive power of random forest, BRT, DNN with a negative binomial log-likelihood, and a DNN with a Poisson log-likelihood, we plotted the true observations versus the predictions.
+BRT and random forest showed best fits.
+Spearman rho correlation was used to quantify the predictive power and therefor the fit.</figcaption>

 ### Figure S5 <a name="figs1"></a>
 <img src="./Figures/FigS5.svg">
+<figcaption>Figure S5: Low network - BRT, DNN with poisson log-likelihood, DNN with negative binomial log-likelihood, and random forest were fit to the low plant-hummingbird network.
+The four traits with highest interaction strength versus all traits and for each of those the top two pairwise interactions were here visualized.
+Random forest identified mainly trait combinations between plants and hummingbirds with higher interaction strengths.</figcaption>